 Areas 3 and 5 are similar, except for slight differences in air temperature, precipitation, and soil texture.
-Area 3 receives approximately 30% more rainfall than Area 5, and the annual average temperature at Area 3 is about 2°C (4°F) cooler than at Area 5.
+Area 3 receives approximately 31% more rainfall than Area 5, and the annual average temperature at Area 3 is about 2°C (4°F) cooler than at Area 5.

-2.3 HYDROLOGIC CONCEPTUAL MODEL OF THE AREA 3 AND AREA 5 RWMS

-Climate and vegetation strongly control the water movement in the upper few meters of alluvium at both RWMSs.
-The magnitude and direction of both liquid and vapor fluxes vary seasonally and often daily.
-Except for periods following precipitation events, water content values in the near-surface are quite low.
-Below the dynamic near-surface is a region where relatively steady upward water movement is occurring.
-In this region of slow upward flow, stable isotope compositions of soil water confirm that evaporation (E) is the dominant process (Tyler et al., 1996).
-The upward flow region extends to depths from approximately 3 to 49 m (10 to 161 ft) in Area 3, and from approximately 3 to 40 m (10 to 131 ft) in Area 5.
+2.3 HYDROLOGIC CONCEPTUAL MODELS OF THE AREA 3 RWMS AND AREA 5 RWMS upward water movement is occurring.
+In this region of slow upward flow, stable isotope compositions of soil water confirm that evaporation (E) is the dominant process (Tyler et al. 1996).
+The upward flow region is located at depths from approximately 3 to 49 m (10 to 161 ft) in Area 3, and from approximately 3 to 40 m (10 to 131 ft) in Area 5.
 Below the upward flow region, water potential measurements indicate the existence of a static region.
 The hydraulic gradient in the static region is zero.
-The static region is between approximately 49 and 119 m (161 to 390 ft) deep in Area 3, and between approximately 40 and 90 m (131 to 295 ft) deep in Area 5 (Shott et al., 1997; 1998).
+The static region is located between approximately 49 and 119 m (161 to 390 ft) deep in Area 3, and between approximately 40 and 90 m (131 to 295 ft) deep in Area 5 (Shott et al. 1997, 1998).
 In the static region, essentially no vertical liquid flow is currently occurring.
 Below the static region, flow is steady and downward due to gravity (Figure 2-2).
 Lysimeter water balance measurements show the arid climate and native vegetation at the NNSS provide a natural sustainable system to prevent transport of contaminants from the RWMSs through the vadose zone to groundwater.
 Transport by infiltration and percolation of present day precipitation at the RWMSs is prevented.
-The native desert vegetation is adapted to extract moisture from very dry soils and maintains negative matric potentials at the base of the root zone effectively buffering the deep vadose zone from episodic precipitation events at the surface.
+The native desert vegetation is adapted to extract moisture from very dry soils and maintains negative matric potentials at the base of the root zone, effectively buffering the deep vadose zone from episodic precipitation events at the surface.
 The very negative matric potential at the base of the root zone intercepts almost all infiltration from precipitation and draws moisture upward from the vadose zone below the root zone.
 This system is sustainable because it does not rely on engineered features and mimics the stable landscapes and the lack of groundwater recharge with the current conditions surrounding the RWMSs.
-The system depends on establishing native vegetation in the covers above the waste cells and a stable climate (Hudson et al., 2015).
-Stable isotope compositions of soil water from these depths indicate that infiltration into this zone occurred under cooler past climatic conditions (Tyler et al., 1996).
+The system depends on establishing native vegetation in the covers above the waste cells and a stable climate (Hudson et al. 2015).
+Stable isotope compositions of soil water from these depths indicate that infiltration into this zone occurred under cooler past climatic conditions (Tyler et al. 1996).
 If water were to migrate below the current static zones, movement to the groundwater would be extremely slow due to the low water content of the alluvium.
-Estimates of travel time to the groundwater (assuming zero upward flux), based on hydraulic characteristics of the alluvium, and assuming that current conditions would still apply, are in excess of 500,000 years in Area 3 (Levitt and Yucel, 2002) and 50,000 years in Area 5 (Shott et al., 1998).
+Estimates of travel time to the groundwater (assuming zero upward flux), based on hydraulic characteristics of the alluvium, and assuming that current conditions would still apply, are in excess of 500,000 years in Area 3 (Levitt and Yucel 2002) and 50,000 years in Area 5 (Shott et al. 1998).